bartekrutkowski/fcp/fcp-20200606-hardening.md

 ## Problem Discussion

 Over the years FreeBSD has introduced new security features.
-Most of them was left disabled by default and was not exposed nor advertised to the users in any significant manner, making their discovery and usage harder for less experienced or new users unless they knew what they wanted and what they were looking for.
+Most of them was left disabled by default, and was not exposed nor advertised to the users in any significant manner, making their discovery and usage harder for less experienced or new users unless they knew what they wanted and what they were looking for.

-With every major exploit happening (list: shockshell, bleeds, etc) the demand for better security defaults increases and the market expectations are moving towards these operating systems that are more proactive towards their security.
+With every major exploit happening (list: shellshock, bleeds, etc) the demand for better security defaults increases, and the market expectations are moving towards these operating systems that are more proactive towards their security.

 At the same time, the typical use case of Unix/Linux systems changed